AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

    X1, Y1 : Array1_T;
    X2, Y2 : Array2_T;

+.. container:: columns

+ .. container:: column

    Which statement is not legal?

    A. ``X1(1) := Y1(1);``
    B. ``X1 := Y1;``
    C. ``X1(1) := X2(1);``
    D. :answermono:`X2 := X1;`

+ .. container:: column

   .. container:: animate

     Explanations

     A. Legal - elements are :ada:`Boolean`
     B. Legal - object types match
     C. Legal - elements are :ada:`Boolean`
     D. Although the sizes are the same and the elements are the same, the type is different

 ===========================
 Unconstrained Array Types